shahabziari/Machine-Learning-Projects-2021/Project1 - Apartment Rental Offers in Germany/readme.md

+- data cleaning
-data cleaning and implementig Regression model and PCA on this dataset
+- implementig Linear Regression model from scratch (with one variable and also multivariate)
+- implementing PCA